PopGenClustering/AlignmentCost/README.md

 > NOTE: Please run these parts from the directory ```AlignmentCost-main/```.

 ### How to run the data analysis in the article
 You may reproduce the analysis on the datasets in Fig. 5 and 6 in the article.
+This involves running scripts on a parameter file.

   * For *STRUCTURE* replicates based on the full set of 791 loci (Fig. 5):
     ```